[An introduction to my Words posts, if you haven’t read it yet.]

 About the Author — Linda Eskin

-Linda trains with Dave Goldberg Sensei at Aikido of San Diego, in California, and holds the second black belt rank, nidan.
+Linda trains with Dave Goldberg Sensei at Aikido of San Diego, in California, and holds the third black belt rank, sandan.